-No hydrographic surveys were carried out downstream of the causeway in 2019.
-The next scheduled hydrographic survey is in the fall of 2020 or spring of 2021 to accommodate the bridge construction schedule.
-LiDAR surveys down river to line 19 were not carried out in 2019 but are scheduled in the fall of 2020 or the spring of 2021.
+A full set of hydrographic surveys were carried out downstream of the causeway in 2020.
+The next scheduled hydrographic survey is Fall 2021 to accommodate the bridge construction schedule.
+LiDAR surveys downriver to line 19 were also carried out in 2020.

-As during Stage 1 and the preceding Stage 2 program, cross sections were surveyed approximately once a month in 2019 at the Gunningsville Bridge.
+As during Stage 1 and the subsequent Stage 2 program, cross sections were surveyed approximately once a month in 2020 at the Gunningsville Bridge.

-2.2.1.2 Upper Bay of Fundy (downstream of the causeway)
+2.2.2.1 Upper Bay of Fundy (downstream of the causeway)

-No surveys were carried out in 2019 and the next field work is scheduled for 2020-2021 prior to the opening of the new channel.
+Surveys were carried out in 2020 and the next field work is scheduled for the Fall of 2021 to complement the new bridge construction schedule .